Arzuparreta/Arzuparreta/README.md

 ### Maintaining / improving:
 - [**synesthetic-visualizer**](https://github.com/Arzuparreta/synesthetic-visualizer): The only audio visualizer that represents harmonic relationships and harmonic (dissonace-to-tartini) movement through time.
+- [**remove-multi-titles**](https://github.com/Arzuparreta/remove-multi-titles-yt): Firefox/Chrome extension that stops youtube from testing A/B titles.
+The browser pins the first title you see and always shows the same.
+Very simple implementation with absulute minimal memory consupmtion.
+Available on the official extension stores.